-4C operates center-based, home-based, and an approved locally-designed variation option.
-The program option(s) chosen meet the needs of children and families based on our community assessment.
-These options were chosen so that we could continue full day care, align with public school calendars for our Head Start and Early Head Start children during the school year, continue Early Head Start through the summer and meet targeted population needs.
-All our program options deliver full comprehensive services.
+4C has, in the past, used all available program options: center-based, home-based and a locally designed option.
+But 4C now uses the center-based option of service delivery because it meets the needs of children and families based on our current community assessment.
+We can continue full day care, align with public school calendars for our Head Start and Early Head Start children during the school year, continue Early Head Start throughout the summer and meet our targeted populations' needs.
+No matter what, our option is comprehensive for both child and family.